 What’s your favourite niche museum in Paris?
-Are you like l’Américain, drawn to the macabre beauty of museums like the Musée de la Chasse et de la Nature?
 Are you a literature buff like Emiglia of Tomato Kumato, in love with writers’ home museums, like the Maison de Victor Hugo or the Maison de Balzac?
 Are you like Tricia of Patricia Parisienne, an opera singer whose passions are on display at places like the Musée de la Musique?

 More than just bragging about how cultured my beloved entourage is, this post is homage to the most wonderfully-specialised and obscure of Parisian museums.
 Of course, the city is home to huge, world-class and renowned art and history institutions, from the Musée d’Orsay to the Muséum National de l’Histoire Naturelle to the Louvre.
 But the specificity of some of Paris’ tiny museums is remarkable.